alhog/LanguageTransformer/README.md

 **Phrase Meanings:** Define what each type of phrase in your language means.
 This could involve defining how the meanings of individual words combine to form the meaning of the phrase.

+**Defining phrase meanings is a key part of creating the semantics of your new language.**

+*Here are some steps you might consider:*

+1. **Define Phrase Formation Rules**: Decide on the rules for how phrases are formed from words.
+This could involve defining valid sequences of words, minimum and maximum phrase lengths, etc. You might also want to consider whether certain combinations of words have special meanings.

+2. **Define Phrase Types**: Decide on the different types of phrases that will exist in your language (e.g., noun phrases, verb phrases, prepositional phrases, etc.).
+Define the rules for how these different types of phrases can be formed and used.

+3. **Define Phrase Functions**: Decide on the functions that phrases can serve in a sentence.
+For example, a noun phrase can serve as the subject of a sentence, an object of a verb, or the complement of a preposition.

+4. **Handle Ambiguity**: Some phrases may have multiple possible meanings.
+You'll need to decide how to handle these cases in your language.
+This could involve defining rules for choosing between multiple possible meanings, or it could involve allowing the ambiguity to remain.

 **Sentence Meanings:** Define what each type of sentence in your language means.
 This could involve defining how the meanings of individual phrases combine to form the meaning of the sentence.

 **Pragmatics:** Define how context can change the meaning of a word, phrase, or sentence.
 This could involve things like how the meaning can change based on the speaker, the listener, the time, the place, etc.